Hello lovely readers, please meet life-changing Lazy Falafel. I repeat, life-changing.

 - Add the spices, salt and pepper, coriander and chickpeas to the pan once onions are soft

-- Cook for around 5 minutes, stirring regularly until warmed through
+- Cook for around 5 minutes, stirring regularly until warmed through.
+Add a little splash of water if it's looking too dry

 - Mix together all ingredients, along with a couple of tablespoons of water until you achieve your desired consistency.
 Taste and adjust seasoning accordingly